alonrbar/redux-classic/README.md

 To make it easier to debug, each generated component name follows the following pattern: OriginalClassName_ReduxAppComponent.
 If while debugging you don't see the _ReduxAppComponent suffix it means the class was not replaced by an underlying component and is probably lacking a decorator (@action or @sequence).

-_Reading the source tip #1: There are two main classes in redux-app.
+_Reading the source tip #1: There are two main classes in redux-classic.
 The first is ReduxApp and the second is Component._

 ## Documentation